Lissy93/dashy/docs/privacy.md

 #### Cookies
 > [Cookies](https://en.wikipedia.org/wiki/HTTP_cookie) will expire after their pre-defined lifetime

 - `AUTH_TOKEN` - A unique token, generated from a hash of users credentials, to verify they are authenticated.
-Only used when auth is enabled
+Only used when auth is enabled.

 #### Session Storage
 > [Session storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage) is deleted when the current session ends (tab / window is closed)